Frank V. Phillips

 Frank Van Tuyl Phillips (April 7, 1912 – April 12, 1994) was an American cinematographer.
 He was born in 1912 in San Bernardino, California.
 He was a director of photography and Disney and MGM Studios.
-His credits at MGM included Singing in the Rain and Giant.
-His Disney credits included Bedknobs and Broomsticks, Pete's Dragon, and Escape to Witch Mountain.
+His credits at MGM as a camera operator include Singin' in the Rain and Giant.
+His Disney credits include Bedknobs and Broomsticks, Pete's Dragon, and Escape to Witch Mountain.
 He was nominated for an Academy Award for his work on The Black Hole.
-He also worked in television and received an Emmy nomination for his work on Hawaii 5-0.
+He also worked in television and received an Emmy nomination for his work on Hawaii Five-0.

 In 1965, he was involved in a boating accident that killed Robert King Baggott, second cameraman, during the production of Lt.
 Robin Crusoe, USN (1966).

 Phillips died in 1994 in Arizona.